 Always ensure your social worker of the existence of the Network.

 Particularly for the over 65’s whose personal care is exempt from SLC’s charging policy.

 South Lanarkshire Social Work seem to think that personal care consists of washing, dressing, showering etc. and very little else.
 However, when challenged over this they eventually had to concede defeat and accept that personal care encompasses a vast range of activities.
 These include: advice, encouragement and emotional and psychological support; eating, drinking, taking medication, communicating; seeing and hearing are also considered to be bodily functions; keeping finger nails and toe nails trimmed; all aspects of incontinence including laundry and skin care; assisting with the preparation of food and any special dietary needs; if the person is immobile or substantially immobile, dealing with the problems of that immobility (which would include pushing of a wheelchair); behaviour management and psychological support.
 This is just a shortened list and a fuller list can be found in The Community Care and Health (Scotland) Act 2002, SCHEDULE 1.

 Are you receiving Direct Payments (Option 1) and been informed by Social Work that because you are on the new assessment system you do not qualify for an increase in your package to cover the increased Living Wage?
 Then we suggest you contact your Social Worker immediately and demand that this be rectified as it is incorrect.
-There have been two rises in the Living Wage, one on 1st October 2016 and one on 1st May 2017, with another due shortly.
+Since 2016 the Living Wage increases per annum.

-Then this is wrong – charging policy cannot be applied to carer’s budgets.
+Then please note – charging policy cannot be applied to Carer Personal Budget.
 A member recently challenged this and was awarded over £700 in back money and the imposed charge has been removed.